fobo66/fobo66.github.io/_posts/2020-09-04-opengl-graphics-guide.md

 Some time ago I learned about demoscene in the BBS network in the early 90s.
 People have created amazing graphical images purely with Assembly code on a very limited hardware, and it was so great that even after all these years enthusiasts continue to create new demos and preserve old ones all over the world.
 I got inspired by the demoscene and decided to try something like this myself.
 I'm not familiar with Assembly (and, frankly, don't want to touch it), so I chose to create some demos on Android using OpenGL.
 It might not be as impressive, but at least I can use programming language I am familiar with (Kotlin) to set up some scaffold code for the actual OpenGL graphic code.
 Unfortunately, the info around computer graphics and OpenGL is quite inconsistent and scattered across different places, so I decided to summarize my learning experience in one article for future reference, so other people could benefit from this too.
 It may seem scattered, but it's how I understood stuff.

-In this article, we're going to walk through the main concepts behind computer graphics and OpenGL in context of Android.
-It's intended for learning, but you may need some basic knowledge about computer graphics, math and Android to make the most out of it.
+In this article, we're going to walk through the main concepts behind computer graphics and OpenGL in context of Android and uncover the points for further reading.
+It's intended for figuring out what's it all about, but you may need some basic knowledge about computer graphics, math and Android to make the most out of it.

 ## Basic graphics terms and concepts